 The majority of Hand in Hand credit is exchanged between Self-Help Group members in the form of savings and loan funds.
 Group lending is a lifeline when sharia law means even microfinance is scarce.

 Hand in Hand Afghanistan works in some of the country’s most remote rural communities, where few other NGOs operate.
-We have operations in eight provinces, and plans to expand into two more.
+We have operations in 10 provinces, and plans to expand into one more.

 Hand in Hand Afghanistan strives to be as transparent as possible.
 Download our latest fact sheet below.